 Transit A, C, E trains to have overnight closures for MTA Fastrack repairs A, C and E trains in parts of Manhattan and Brooklyn will not run overnight this week.
 Photo Credit: Charles Eckert By Vincent Barone firstname.lastname@example.org Updated July 10, 2016 1:27 PM Print Share fbShare Tweet Email Overnight closures are coming to A, C and E trains in Manhattan and Brooklyn this week to accommodate MTA Fastrack repairs.
 From Monday through Friday there will be no A, C or E trains running between 59th Street-Columbus Circle and Jay Street-MetroTech stations from 10 p.m. to 5 a.m.
 The MTA will reroute A trains onto the D and F lines.
 A trains will run via the D between 59th Street-Columbus Circle and 34 Street-Herald Square stations before switching to the F line from 34th Street-Herald Square to Jay Street-MetroTech.
 E trains will be rerouted on M and F lines in Manhattan.
 Trains will run along the F between 34th Street-Herald Square and Second Avenue station and along the M between Fifth Avenue-53rd Street and 34th Street-Herald Square.
 No E service will be provided from the World Trade Center and Seventh Avenue stations.
 The MTA advises commuters to use the Sixth Avenue D and F stations to connect to rerouted A and E trains.
 Fastrack closures allow the agency to perform maintenance, cleaning and repair work along lines.
 During the last Fastrack on the G train in June, the MTA removed 14,050 pounds of debris while completing a variety of communication and infrastructure repairs, according to the agency.
-By Vincent Barone email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Vincent Barone email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.